 These “Blessed are…” statements by Jesus are called the Beatitudes.
 Beatitude is a Latin word that means “happiness.”

-Which Beatitude (Blessed are…) especially sticks out to you? (write it out)
+Which Beatitude (Blessed are…) especially sticks out to you?
+(Write it out)

 What might this Beatitude look like if you were to live it out in your life?